 - “Subscription Term” means the initial term for the subscription to the applicable Staffbase Service, as specified on Customer’s Order Form(s), and each subsequent renewal term (if any).

-- “Third-Party Services” means any applications, Integrations, Plugins, software, code, online services, systems, and other products not developed by Staffbase and chosen by Customer and that interact in any way with the Staffbase Service, and if ordered or provided through Staffbase, identified by Staffbase as a Third-Party Service.
+- “Third-Party Services” means any applications, Integrations, Plugins, software, code, online services, systems, and other products not developed by Staffbase that interact in any way with the Staffbase Service, and: (i) are chosen separately by the Customer; or (ii) if are ordered or provided through Staffbase, identified by Staffbase as a Third-Party Service in the Order Form.

-- “Unregistered Users” means users that access the Public Area that are not Admin Users or Registered Users.
+- “Unregistered Users” means users that access the Public Area that are not Authorized Users.

 - ACCOUNT REGISTRATION AND USE.